 On 27 June 1976, Böse and Kuhlmann teamed up with two Palestinians to hijack the Air France airliner to Entebbe.

-Böse embraced radical views in university.
-Decades later, Western campuses still serve as hotbeds of far left activism.
-Moreover, both he and Kuhlmann reportedly harbored Antisemitic feelings.
+Notably, Böse was radicalized during his university studies.
+Decades later, Western campuses have become even more extreme hubs of far left activism and anti-Israel hate.
+Moreover, both he and Kuhlmann reportedly harbored strong Antisemitic feelings.
 Kulmann in particular is known for hurling Antisemitic abuse at the hostages in Entebbe, and for refusing to release Jews when freeing non-Israeli captives.

-However, the current atmosphere presents a heightened risk of renewed anti-Jewish cooperation between leftist and Arab radicals.
+However, the current atmosphere presents a heightened risk of renewed violent cooperation between leftist and Arab radicals.

 The latest generation of “social justice warriors” has been working with Arab terror sympathizers for some time.
-Former Labor Party leader Jeremy Corbyn has referred to members of Hamas and Hezbollah as his friends, and Anti-Zionism is by now a key far left cause.
+Former Labor Party leader Jeremy Corbyn famously referred to members of Hamas and Hezbollah as his friends, and Anti-Zionism is by now a prominent far left cause.
 But the latest events threaten to push this solidarity to a new level.

-As this old-new threat develops, it will present a huge security challenge for Israel and for Jewish communities abroad.
-Israeli aviation and diplomatic missions could again become a target for frequent attacks, as will Jewish schools, businesses and places of worship.
-Barring a drastic change of direction, darker times lie ahead.
+As this old-new threat develops, it will present a daunting security challenge for Israel and for Jewish communities abroad.
+Israeli airlines and diplomatic missions could again become a target for attacks, as will Jewish schools, businesses, and places of worship.